OTC Markets Group: Pink

-Current Information
+Pink Current

-Companies submitting regular Quarterly and Annual Reports go into the Current category.
-This category can still include shell companies or development stage companies with little or no operations as well as companies without audited financial statements.
-Companies in this category must not only have Quarterly reports duly posted every three months, but most have Annual reports for at least the preceding two years on file.
+Companies submitting regular quarterly and annual reports go into the Current category.
+This category can include shell companies or development stage companies with little or no operations as well as companies without audited financial statements.
+Companies in this category must not only have quarterly reports posted every three months, but most have annual reports for at least the preceding two years.

+As of 18 October 2023, there were 6,705 securities under Pink Current.

-Limited Information
+Pink Limited

 Companies that have submitted information no older than six months to the OTC Markets data and news service or have made a filing on the SEC's EDGAR system in the previous six months are rated as having limited information.
-Companies that are unwilling or unable to meet OTC Markets' Guidelines for Providing Adequate Current Information with Quarterly and Annual Reports every three months, but which still submit information at least every six months, are in this category.
+Companies that are unwilling or unable to meet OTC Markets' Guidelines for Providing Adequate Current Information with quarterly and annual reports every three months, but which still submit information at least every six months, are in this category.
 These are often companies with financial reporting problems, economic distress, or in bankruptcy.

-No Information
+As of 18 October 2023, there were 3,684 securities under Pink Limited.

+Expert Market

-This tier indicates companies that are unwilling or unable to provide disclosure to the public markets.
+This market indicates companies that are unwilling or unable to provide disclosure to the public markets.
 Companies in this category do not make current information available via OTC Markets disclosure and news service, or if they do, the available information is older than six months.
 This category includes defunct companies that have ceased operations as well as "dark" companies with questionable management and market disclosure practices.
 Securities of publicly traded companies that are not willing to provide information to investors are considered highly risky.
+Quotations for stocks in this tier are hidden from the public.
+This tier was formerly known as the Pink No Information tier.

+As of 18 October 2023, there were 3,342 securities in the Expert Market.

 Caveat Emptor

-There is a public interest concern associated with the company designated as "Caveat Emptor" (Latin for "buyer beware".)
+There is a public interest concern associated with the company designated as "Caveat Emptor" (Latin for "buyer beware").
 This may include a spam campaign, stock promotion or known investigation of fraudulent activity committed by the company or through inside information.
 During a spam campaign, any stock that is not in the Current Information category will also have its quotes blocked on otcmarkets.com.